chinapedia/wikipedia.ko/Page/모듈:Section_link.md

-> This article is converted from Wikipedia: [:Section link](https://ko.wikipedia.org/wiki/:Section_link).
+> This article is converted from Wikipedia: [모듈:Section link](https://ko.wikipedia.org/wiki/모듈:Section_link).

 \-- This module implements .